michaeljoseph/oauth_proxy/README.md

-  -cookie-domain="": an optional cookie domain to force cookies to -cookie-secret="": the seed string for secure cookies -google-apps-domain="": authenticate against the given google apps domain -htpasswd-file="": additionally authenticate against a htpasswd file.
-Entries must be created with "htpasswd -s" for SHA encryption
-  -http-address="127.0.0.1:4180": <addr>:<port> to listen on for HTTP clients -pass-basic-auth=true: pass HTTP Basic Auth information to upstream -redirect-url="": the OAuth Redirect URL. ie: "https://internalapp.yourcompany.com/oauth2/callback"
+  -cookie-domain="": an optional cookie domain to force cookies to -cookie-secret="": the seed string for secure cookies -google-apps-domain="": authenticate against the given google apps domain -http-address="127.0.0.1:4180": <addr>:<port> to listen on for HTTP clients -pass-basic-auth=true: pass HTTP Basic Auth information to upstream -redirect-url="": the OAuth Redirect URL. ie: "https://internalapp.yourcompany.com/oauth2/callback"